first-try-software/navigable/README.md

 * Use the `observes_all_commands` statement (as shown in the `Monitor` class) for cross-cutting concerns.
 It tells Navigable to send messages to the observer no matter which command was executed.

+For a deeper look at the core concepts introduced by Navigable, please have a look at our [wiki][wiki].

 ## Feedback

 We are really excited about Navigable!
 We think it solves the problem of seperating business logic from the web interface, persistence layer, and even cross-cutting concerns in an elegant and simple way.

-We sincerely hope you'll download Navigable and play with it!
-If you do, please send us a note to [navigable@firsttry.software][mail] to give us your thoughts!
+We're thrilled you're checking out Navigable!
+If you have any questions or comments, please feel free to reach out to [navigable@firsttry.software][mail].

 ## Installation